|Nutritional Guidelines (per serving)|

-- Stirring constantly, bring to a boil and cook, without stirring, until the mixture reaches 250 degrees F. (the hard-ball stage) on a candy thermometer, or until a small amount of mixture dropped into very cold water forms a ball that is hard enough to hold its shape yet is pliable.
+Stirring constantly, bring to a boil and cook, without stirring, until the mixture reaches 250 F (the hard-ball stage) on a candy thermometer, or until a small amount of mixture dropped into very cold water forms a ball that is hard enough to hold its shape yet is pliable.

-- Pour onto the platter.
+Pour onto the platter.
 Using a spatula, turn the edges toward the center to speed cooling.
-Pull (see notes below).

 While taffy-pulling is best known as an amusing group operation, it's perfectly possible to pull taffy all by yourself.
 Old-time kitchens often had "taffy hooks" permanently attached to a wall.